chaolongwang/SEEKIN/README.md

 * 6.1 _.log and terminal outputs

 The terminal outputs are used to monitor and record the progress for each module when running SEEKIN.
-It starts with all parameter values used in the execution of SEEKIN, and report the progress of the program step by step.
 The log file is identical to the terminal outputs.

 * 6.2 _.kin